HyungseokSeo/hierarchical-ei/README.md

 ## 👤 Contact

 - **Author**: Hyungseok Seo
-- **Email**: [your-email]
+- **Email**: henry_seo@naver.com
-- **Lab**: Chungbuk National University, South Korea
+- **Lab**: Chungbuk National University, AI Research Center; Rep. of Korea
 - **Advisor**: Prof. Sung-Jin Kim

 ## 🙏 Acknowledgments

+The author thanks Professor Sung-Jin Kim for invaluable guidance.
+Computational resources were provided by Chungbuk National University’s AI Research Center.
-We thank the reviewers for their valuable feedback and the open-source community for the tools that made this research possible.
+I also thank the reviewers for their valuable feedback and the open-source community for the tools that made this research possible.